kotliluk/rachel/README.md

 natural (for natural join), outerJoin (for left/right/full outer join), projection, rename, selection, semijoin (for left/right semijoins), union, intersection, difference, thetaJoin, thetaSemijoin (for left/right theta semijoins).
 If the **count** field is defined, the provided count is checked for the sum of the listed operation types.
+Further, if the **unique** field is set to true (and **count** is defined) the given operations are counted as 0/1 (+0 if absent, +1 if present in any count).
 If the **each** field is defined, the provided count is checked for each from the listed operation types - it creates automatically multiple independent rules.

 The **tables**/**queries** fields contain the count of tables/queries right away.
 Each rule can contain a description.

-If the project violates any defined rule, the name and the description of the rule is displayed in the generated report.
+If the project violates any defined rule, it is displayed in the generated report.